Lokeshkumar520/ow-task2/README.md

                      "powerOnOff": true, //(you can set true or false here ) "method": "POST"
                      }
-               * Expected Response: if  in DB there is a device associated with your attached id, then admin can be Change the Action.
+               * Expected Response: if there is a device in database associated with your attached id, then admin can be Change the Action.
                   @On Success:
                   {
                     "status": "Success",